Holosun red dot products are getting better every single year.

 The elevation and windage adjustment knobs are recessed to prevent accidental adjustment.

-The footprint of the Holosun 507K X2 is the slightly modified Shield RMSc footprint.
+The footprint of the Holosun 507K X2 features Shield RMSc footprint.

-Unlike the Holosun 507C X2 that shares the same base as the Trijicon RMR/SRO, the 507K X2 DOES NOT share the same base as Trijicon RMRcc.
+Unlike the Holosun 507C X2 that shares the same base as the Trijicon RMR/SRO, the 507K X2 DOES NOT share the same base as Trijicon RMR or RMRcc.

 So far the only complaints people have is that the footprint is close to a RMSc but not exactly due to the front and rear mounting lug slots.
 This means the user has to file down the lugs on the slide and do tons of DIY work before installing this optic.